top of page

 Writers in Cornwall

-Women's Grief & Creative Writing Group.
+Women's Grief & Creative Writing Group

-will have a space to tell their stories, be held by their community
+Women who are grieving will have a space to tell their stories, be held by their community and develop a sustaining writing practice.

-The WiC project will be working in partnership with The Hypatia Trust,
+The WiC project will work in partnership with The Hypatia Trust, a collaborative community hub advancing cross-platform women's equality, and with Tori Cannell, community coach and mentor. â€‹

 Rebecca Althaus